gscontras/probLang/chapters/08-politeness.md

 <center>Figure 1: Politeness case study.</center>

 At the same time, these states of the world also have some inherent subjective value: 5 hearts is better than 3 hearts.
-`phi` governs how much the speaker seeks to communicate information about the state vs. make the listener believe she is a highly valued state.
+`phi` governs how much the speaker seeks to communicate information about the state vs. make the listener believe she is in a highly valued state.

 ~~~~
 var states = [1,2,3,4,5]